 Online Real Estate Platforms – The Inflation Hedge for the Everyday Investor

-Until recently, financial planners could only offer commercial real estate investments to their wealthiest clients.
+Until recently, financial planners could only offer commercial real estate investments to their wealthiest clients, those that are accredited investors.
 Now with the emergence of online real estate platforms like stREITwise that offer low investment minimums, everyday investors can use commercial real estate to hedge against inflation like the billionaires.